coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

       Redefining a :cmd:`Collection` overwrites the previous definition.

-   .. warn:: @ident was already a defined varaible, the name @ident will refer to Collection when executing "Proof using" command.
+   .. warn:: @ident was already a defined Variable, the name @ident will refer to Collection when executing "Proof using" command.

-      :cmd:`Proof using` command allows to specify both :cmd:`Collection` and :cmd:`Variable` names.
+      The :cmd:`Proof using` command allows specifying both :cmd:`Collection` and :cmd:`Variable` names.
 In case of ambiguity, a name is assumed to be Collection name.

 Proof modes